simoninireland/epydemic/doc/index.rst

 Features
 --------

-* Compatible with Python 3.6 and later, as well as with PyPy3
+- Compatible with Python 3.6 and later, as well as with PyPy3

-* Internal data structures optimised for performance at large scales
+- Internal data structures optimised for performance at large scales

-* Supports both discrete-time :term:`synchronous dynamics` and continuous-time :term:`stochastic dynamics` (Gillespie) simulation
+- Supports both discrete-time :term:`synchronous dynamics` and continuous-time :term:`stochastic dynamics` (Gillespie) simulation

-* All details of network processes encapsulated in a single class
+- All details of network processes encapsulated in a single class

-* Uses ``networkx`` for representing disease networks, allowing random networks to be generated easily and real networks to be imported from outside sources
+- Uses ``networkx`` for representing disease networks, allowing random networks to be generated easily and real networks to be imported from outside sources

-* Support for a generic :term:`compartmented model of disease`, allowing complex and custom diseases to be described
+- Support for a generic :term:`compartmented model of disease`, allowing complex and custom diseases to be described

-* Susceptible-Infected-Removed (:term:`SIR`),
+- Susceptible-Infected-Removed (:term:`SIR`),
   Susceptible-Infected-Susceptible (:term:`SIS`),
   and Susceptible-Exposed-Infected-Susceptible (:term:`SEIR`)
   models built-in, with variations

-* Opinion dynamics to model the spread of rumours
+- Opinion dynamics to model the spread of rumours

-* Vaccination models that reduce infection in vaccinated sub-populations, and allow those populations to change as the result of anti-vaccination rumours
+- Vaccination models that reduce infection in vaccinated sub-populations, and allow those populations to change as the result of anti-vaccination rumours

-* Addition-deletion process to model natural birth and death
+- Addition-deletion process to model natural birth and death

+- Pulse-coupled synchronisation process to explore the behaviour of coupled oscillators and similar systems.

-* An implementation of the Newman-Ziff algorithm for studying :term:`percolation`
+- An implementation of the Newman-Ziff algorithm for studying :term:`percolation`

-* Includes a library for working with :term:`generating functions`, as used in many research papers in network science
+- Includes a library for working with :term:`generating functions`, as used in many research papers in network science

-* Integrated with ``epyc``'s :ref:`labs <epyc:lab-class>` and
+- Integrated with ``epyc``'s :ref:`labs <epyc:lab-class>` and
   :ref:`experiments <epyc:experiment-class>`, including execution
   in parallel on compute clusters for doing simulations at scale

-* Fully compatible with ``jupyter`` notebooks and labs
+- Fully compatible with ``jupyter`` notebooks and labs

-* Annotated with ``typing`` type annotations
+- Annotated with ``typing`` type annotations

+- Assorted notes and recipes on the implementation of epidemic process simulations

 .. toctree::